LeNomDesFleurs/NOI-VCVRACK/README.md

 - ⌾ Inputs are circled

-- ⚫ Outputs are on a black background
+- ⚫ Outputs are on a solid background

 - ⎸ Plain lines are audio pathes